openshift/release/ci-operator/SECRETS.md

 The following Jenkins masters have their credentials stored in secrets on the
 cluster:

- - openshift-ci-robot@ci.dev.openshift.redhat.com
  - openshift-ci-robot@ci.openshift.redhat.com
  - katabuilder@kata-jenkins-ci.westus2.cloudapp.azure.com

 For each master, the `jenkins-credentials-${master_url}` secret holds the password for the Jenkins user in the `password` key.
-For the `ci.dev` master, a client cert, key and CA cert are also present for client authentication.

 ### Slack Bot Credentials